GSA/digitalgov.gov/content/posts/2015-04-14-live-blogging-the-analytics-dashboard-on-tax-day.md

 _-Tim Lowden, Analyst on the Digital Analytics Program_

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/Screenshot9AM.gif" alt="A screen capture of a bar graph, showing that there were 130,929 people visiting government websites." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/Screenshot9AM.gif" alt="A screen capture of a bar graph, showing that there were 130,929 people visiting government websites." >}}

 ## 9:00 am Update